 It’s an industry that changes fast and often.
 Changes come from a regulatory point of view, as we saw in recent years with Australian online casinos.
 And they also come from new technologies as is the case with AI.
 Those old looking online poker and slots websites from not too long ago gave way to the modern era of online casinos.

-Online casinos in Canada such as Jackpot City have developed technology that we would only dream about a few years ago.
+Online casinos in Canada have developed technology such as the Jackpot City App that we would only dream about a few years ago.
 Players can now access their games from multiple devices and even play with live dealer.

 From a promotions and marketing point of view, the industry has also transformed itself and most of the casinos (as is the case with online casinos in New Zealand) offer very generous welcome bonus promotions.